 - utilities: base conversion, log base 2, gamma function.

-The Math ROM for the HP-71B is the descendant of a long line of Math ROMs for various machines.
+The Math ROM for the HP-71B was introduced in 1984 is the descendant of a long line of Math ROMs for various machines.
 After the HP-71B, the new series of high-end scientific "RPL" calculators starting with the HP-28C/S, then with the 48/49/50 series tend to include all the mathematic functionalities built-in, even if third-party extensions existed to cover special needs.
 So the HP-71B Math ROM can be viewed as the last member of a great family.

 We can attempt to trace the origins of the HP-71B Math ROM functionalities: